alex-piccione/portfolio-2025-api/README.md

 Rust standard library does not have Date or Datetime types (!).
 A modern approach is to use _chrono_ but also _sqlx_ offer it.
 To keep it simple, I'll use sqlx types.
-I'll use _OffsetDateTime_ but always as UTC.
+I'll use _OffsetDateTime_ of SQLx (always as UTC).
+I created UtcDateTime custom type...
+I tried to use only std types like Duration... rubbish!
+In the end only _chrono_ has a clear and short "Utc::now()" function and allows "<", ">" and "=" operators.

 ## Run locally